Skip to main content

 • Washington

-The most common length of time for meal breaks among these states is a 30-minute break that takes place in approximately the middle of any workday.
+The most common duration for meal breaks among these states is a 30-minute meal break in approximately the middle of any workday.

 Generally speaking, executive, administrative, professional employees, and outside salespersons are exempt from required meal break times.
-California law also exempts construction workers, commercial drivers, private security officers, and employees of utility companies if the employees are covered by a valid collective bargaining agreement.
-In this case, the agreement must include a provision that provides for employees' meal periods.
+California law also exempts certain workers, such as commercial drivers, construction workers, and utility company employees, if they have a collective bargaining agreement.
+The agreement must include a provision for employee meal periods.

 • California